Solaris Urbino 18: Third Generation

 A major order by MZA Warsaw in 2005, resulted in the significant increase of the sale of the Solaris Urbino 18 in Poland.

-In December 2006, Olsztyn was the first Polish city to receive 8 units of the Solaris Urbino 18 model which meets the Euro V qualification, which came as standard for new vehicles in 2009.
+In December 2006, Olsztyn was the first Polish city to receive 8 units of the Solaris Urbino 18 model which meets the Euro V emissian standard, which came as standard for new vehicles in 2009.

-There are also 199 Solaris Urbino 18 III vehicles in Belgrade.
+There are also 200 Solaris Urbino 18 III vehicles in Belgrade.
 They were first in yellow and blue paint, but were later changed to red paint.
 Garage numbers go from 3000 to 3199.